oliverklee/ext-seminars/Documentation/Installation/SetUpThePlug-in/Index.rst

      # PID of the FE page that contains the login form or onetimeaccount
      loginPID =

-     # PID of the thank-you page that will be displayed after a FE user has registered for an event
-     thankYouAfterRegistrationPID =
    }

    # localizations for FE-only parts go here (the example is for German)